aniketpant/aniketpant.github.com/_posts/2012-05-31-laravel-setting-up-and-getting-down-to-business.md

 ## Day 1

 > Laravel is so cool.
 The documentation is superb and so many amazing features to work on.
-Let’s give it a shot.
+Let's give it a shot.

 This was my first reaction when I saw the documentation and I immediately installed it.

-For the first half an hour, I didn’t understand why I was able to see the directory listing on the opening it on my server.
-That shouldn’t have been the case.
+For the first half an hour, I didn't understand why I was able to see the directory listing on the opening it on my server.
+That shouldn't have been the case.
 I had followed all the instructions given in the documentation and it should have been working.

 ### The tale of the splash page

-The first thing I didn’t get was that their was no index.php and yet it said that if I have mod_rewrite enabled along with the apt .htaccess file, it should show me the **beautiful splash page**.
+The first thing I didn't get was that their was no index.php and yet it said that if I have mod_rewrite enabled along with the apt .htaccess file, it should show me the **beautiful splash page**.

 I checked application/routes.php and thought that *I am so cool*, I can figure it out all by myself.
 I made a change and went ahead.